Life is what happens to you when you’re making other plans.

 After a few minutes, I walked over to Bob, introduced myself and told him how much I enjoyed his south Florida historical book collection.
 He smiled and said, “Have you ever acted?”

 My first impression was that he was trying to persuade me to take acting lessons.
 I told him that, when I lived in Manhattan, I had studied at HB Studio and the British-American Academy.
 However, I never pursued acting.
 Back then, music was my priority and I was the drummer in a rock band with my brother, Michael.
+As recently as 2016, I was touring the U.K. with the Nashville-based band, BREE.

 Bob then told me that the lead in their upcoming play at Actor’s Rep, Other People’s Money, had left and he felt I would be perfect for the part.
 A recent casting call had produced no results and they were literally going to cancel the play within the hour after four weeks of rehearsals.